ExpaInfo/BrickBitMain/HOSTING_GUIDE.md

 ## 🎉 You're Ready to Launch!

-Once deployed, your Brick Hill site will be accessible at your domain with:
+Once deployed, your BrickBit site will be accessible at your domain with:
 - ✅ Full Laravel functionality
 - ✅ Vue.js frontend
 - ✅ MySQL database